CVE-2026-6758: Vulnerability in Mozilla Firefox

 Technical Summary

-CVE-2026-6758 is a use-after-free vulnerability affecting the JavaScript: WebAssembly component in Mozilla Firefox.
-Use-after-free vulnerabilities occur when a program continues to use a pointer after the memory it points to has been freed, potentially leading to memory corruption or other unintended behavior.
-This specific vulnerability was fixed in Firefox 150 as part of a broader set of memory safety bug fixes.
-The vendor advisory classifies the impact as moderate and no active exploitation has been reported.
+CVE-2026-6758 is a use-after-free vulnerability identified in the JavaScript: WebAssembly component of Mozilla Firefox and Thunderbird.
+Use-after-free bugs occur when a program continues to use a pointer after the memory it points to has been freed, potentially leading to memory corruption.
+This vulnerability was reported by multiple researchers and fixed in Firefox 150 and Thunderbird 150 as part of a broader set of memory safety fixes.
+The CVSS 3.1 base score is 7.5, indicating high severity with network attack vector, low attack complexity, no privileges required, no user interaction, and impact limited to availability.
+The vendor advisory confirms the fix and recommends updating to the patched versions.

 Potential Impact